-There is additional funding available from central government for 2016-17 and 2017-18 in order to support those customers affected by the further Welfare Reform changes.
-(Implementation of a lower benefits cap - implemented in Slough 19th December 2016).
+There was additional funding available from central government for 2016-17 and 2017-18 in order to support those customers affected by the further Welfare Reform changes.
+(Implementation of a lower benefits cap - implemented in Slough 19th December 2016), but for 2018-19 the grant reduced by £111,177 but for 2019-20 there has been an increase of £1,110 o Age - the policy is generic and will help people of all ages, though certain aspects of the welfare reform legislation (e.g. Spare room Subsidy and benefits cap) does not affect people over the age of 60, so they will not be disadvantaged and therefore will not need to take advantage of this scheme.

-- o Age the policy is generic and will help people of all ages, though certain aspects of the welfare reform legislation (e.g. Spare room Subsidy and benefits cap) does not affect people over the age of 60, so they will not be disadvantaged and therefore will not need to take advantage of this scheme. - o Disability there are a number of changes under Welfare Reform that affects people with a disability, the DHP policy aims where possible to protect people with a disability and to protect their homes especially if they have been adapted for disabled living.
+o Disability - there are a number of changes under Welfare Reform that affects people with a disability, the DHP policy aims where possible to protect people with a disability and to protect their homes especially if they have been adapted for disabled living.
 In addition there has been some caselaw recently which means that those who have their homes adapted for a disabled member of the family must have DHP assessed if their Housing Benefit or the housing element of Universal Credit does not cover their full housing costs especially if there is a room used in the home for an overnight carer.
-SBC has prioritised in the policy support for households where there is a disabled member of the family. - o Pregnancy and maternity where a house hold who has an additional bedroom and may be subject to the spare room subsidy but is expecting a child and the spare room subsidy will be removed or reduced on the birth of the child the DHP policy aims to protect these households until the birth of the child.
+SBC has prioritised in the policy support for households where there is a disabled member of the family.

+o Pregnancy and maternity - where a house hold who has an additional bedroom and may be subject to the spare room subsidy but is expecting a child and the spare room subsidy will be removed or reduced on the birth of the child the DHP policy aims to protect these households until the birth of the child.